GEOG PhD Handbook

 A. Departmental Public Lectures

 Attendance and participation in the Fall/Spring Public Lectures is required by all doctoral students in residence.

 Each doctoral student is required to complete a minimum of three semesters of full-time work, or the equivalent in credits for part-time students.
-OGE defines each eight credit hours completed as a classified graduate student as equivalent to one full-time semester.
+The Graduate Division defines each eight credit hours completed as a classified graduate student as equivalent to one full-time semester.
 Students must consult with their Advisory Committee before registering for courses each semester and maintain a Synopsis of PhD Program form.
 Upon completion of coursework, including any pre-program deficiencies, a completed Synopsis of PhD Program form must be submitted to the Graduate Chair for final approval.